Flalaski/CalenRecall/README.md

 **Export entries:**
 1. Use the menu: File → Export → [Format]
+2. Select the profile to export from (defaults to current profile)
+3. If the profile is password-protected, enter the password
-2. Choose from: Markdown, Text, JSON, RTF, PDF, DEC, CSV
+4. Choose from: Markdown, Text, JSON, RTF, PDF, DEC, CSV
-3. Fill in export metadata (optional but recommended)
+5. Fill in export metadata (set in Preferences or during export)
-4. Select save location
+6. Select save location

 **Import entries:**
 1. Use the menu: File → Import → [Format]